GLP-1 Drugs for Longevity: What Doctors Are Actually Saying

 Compares pharmaceutical approaches with nutritional interventions, emphasizing that food can achieve similar metabolic improvements.

-GLP-1 (glucagon-like peptide-1) agonists are a class of medications originally developed for type 2 diabetes that have become revolutionary weight loss drugs.
+GLP-1 (glucagon-like peptide-1) agonists are a class of medications originally developed for type 2 diabetes that have become revolutionary weight loss drugs, producing 15-20% body weight reduction in clinical trials.
 The most well-known include:

 Semaglutide